 The term Raval derives from the Arabic word Rabad which means neighbourhood.
 Raval is part of the historic district of Ciutat Vella and is one of the two neighborhoods that border La Rambla.
-Its construction dates right back to the Middle Ages, when it was once one of the poorest parts of the city and consisted of gardens, markets, religious and medical institutions.
-Raval is alive all hours of the day and night, it offers a central location within walking distance of many of the other popular areas such as the Gothic Quarter and Eixample.
+Its construction dates back to the Middle Ages, when it once was one of the poorest areas of the city and consisted of gardens, markets, religious and medical institutions.
+Raval is alive during all hours of day and night, it offers a central location within walking distance of many of the other popular areas such as the Gothic Quarter and Eixample.
 The nearest Metro stops are on Las Ramblas, Barcelona’s most famous street!

 Find your accommodation now!

 Due to the low density of the urban population under the influence of the industrial revolution, Raval entered the industrial age.
 In effect of industrialization, there were waves of migration that came from the other regions of Catalonia; which in turn transformed Raval from what was once an industrial zone to what it has become today, a residential area.
 By 1854, when the wall around the old city was demolished, the city began to grow beyond it.
 It eventually overflowed with residents from the Raval, so the middle class began to invest in the construction of new districts; and gradually moved from the old center of the city and into the new districts.
 This left Raval to the poorest immigrants and residents.
 The low prices for house rentals attracted illegal newcomers and people that have problems with the law.